The slurm configuration module comes in four parts:

 Customize Columns for more detailed information).

 To sort the job table entries, one just has to click on the title of the property one wants to sort for (for example Job Id).
-Clicking the title again changes the sort order.
-You can also move a column with drag and drop and change its width.
+Clicking the title again reverts the sort order.

 These settings can be stored in layouts.
 Just modify the Job Management the way you want it and hit the Save Button.
 You can restore a layout by selecting it in the Layout combo box and press Load.
 When the Job Management gets opened it always uses the last state as layout.
 This is the layout that was set when you closed the Job Management the last time.